awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 + To deploy to Amazon ECS Docker instances\.
 + To back up resources before building or deploying by creating an AMI snapshot\.
 + To add integration with third\-party products to your pipeline, such as posting messages to an IRC client\.

+**Note**
+Creating and running Lambda functions might result in charges to your AWS account\.
+For more information, see [Pricing](http://aws.amazon.com/lambda/pricing/)\.

 This topic assumes you are familiar with AWS CodePipeline and AWS Lambda and know how to create pipelines, functions, and the IAM policies and roles on which they depend\.
 This topic shows you how to:
 + Create a Lambda function that tests whether a webpage was deployed successfully\.